What can a productivity system not fix?

 Time blocking is a scheduling method where specific hours are reserved for single-task work.
 Unlike a to-do list that says what to do, a time-blocked calendar says when to do each task and for how long.

-Research on multitasking by Joshua Rubinstein, David Meyer, and Jeffrey Evans found that switching between complex cognitive tasks can reduce productive time by up to 40% because of the time your brain needs to reconfigure its mental focus for each new task [2].
-If you work an eight-hour day and switch constantly, you’re losing more than three hours to switching costs alone.
+Research on multitasking by Joshua Rubinstein, David Meyer, and Jeffrey Evans found that switching between complex cognitive tasks carries measurable time costs.
+Those costs grow with task complexity, because each switch requires the brain to reconfigure its mental focus and reload the rules for the new task [2].
+Across a full day of constant switching, those small penalties compound into a meaningful drag on output.

 Pomodoro Technique is a time management method using 25-minute focused work intervals separated by 5-minute breaks.
 Francesco Cirillo developed the method in the late 1980s, naming it after a tomato-shaped kitchen timer.

-Effective execution depends as much on matching tasks to energy level as to the calendar.
+Effective execution depends as much on matching tasks to your energy level as to the calendar.
+The reason is biological.
+Human alertness does not hold steady through the day; it rises and dips in recurring cycles.
+Peretz Lavie’s pupillometric research documented alertness cycles of roughly 75 to 125 minutes, often near 90 minutes [12], which is why a 90-minute block of demanding work tends to fit a natural attentional wave rather than fight it.
 Creative work scheduled during a mental peak (for most people, mid-morning) outperforms the same work scheduled during a post-lunch dip.
 The table below maps work styles to execution methods with energy as the primary criterion.

 | If you… | Try this | Why it works |